 So it was fortuitous that her contractions began inside a Harry Ramsden’s fish and chip restaurant.
 They took that as a sign and named their son Harrison, nickname Harry.

 This is the second fish and chip baby I’ve come across.
-The first one, Taylor, was named for Taylor’s Fish and Chip Shop in Stockport — just 90 miles south of of the Harry Ramsden’s in Brierley Hill.
+The first one, Taylor, was named for Taylor’s Fish and Chip Shop in Stockport — just 90 miles south of the Harry Ramsden’s in Brierley Hill.

 Source: “Baby’s name inspired after Harry Ramsden’s drama.”
 Express & Star 17 Sept.
 2010.